pbhogan/TinyJSON/README.md

 }
 ```

 `Load()` will load a string of JSON, returns `null` if invalid or a `Variant` proxy object if successful.
-The proxy allows for implicit casts and can convert between various C# numberic value types.
+The proxy allows for implicit casts and can convert between various C# numeric value types.

 ```csharp
 var data = JSON.Load( "{\"foo\": 1, \"bar\": 2.34}" );